ESO-Database/Steam-Deck-Client/README.md

 [![Discord](https://img.shields.io/discord/683990734831091723?logo=discord)](https://discord.gg/WTv3a8bHEB)
 <img src="https://static.eso-database.com/github/steam-deck/steam-deck-eso.png?1">

-With the ESO-Database Steam Deck Client you update the needed The Elder Scrolls Online AddOns and automatically upload the AddOn data after your game sessions with a background service.
+With ESO-Database Steam Deck Client you update the required The Elder Scrolls Online AddOns.
+The AddOn data will be transferred automatically after the game session.

 ## Installation
 Right-click on the following link and select "Save Link As" and save the file to your Steam deck in desktop mode.